 Single-Family Residential - parcels designated as single-family residential per the Los Angeles County Assessor's Roll.
+Junior accessory dwelling units, due to the lack of a bathroom and full kitchen, are considered part of the single-family residence and do not result in an additional assessment unit.

-Multi-Family Residential (including Condominiums) - parcels designated as multi-family residential, which includes duplexes, apartments, condominiums or other dwelling units with common party walls, per the Los Angeles County Assessor's Roll.
+Multi-Family Residential (including Condominiums) - parcels designated as multi-family residential, which includes duplexes, apartments, condominiums or other dwelling units with common party walls, and single-family residential with an accessory dwelling unit (excluding junior accessory dwelling units) per the Los Angeles County Assessor's Roll.